Enterprise-CMCS/managed-care-review/README.md

 -   `./dev local` to run the entire app and storybook
 -   Available flags: `--storybook`, `--web`, `--api`, `--s3`, '--db' for running services individually
--   (you can also exlcude services by using the yargs 'no' standard: `./dev local --no-db --no-storybook`)
+-   (you can also exclude services by using the yargs 'no' standard: `./dev local --no-storybook`)

 Run tests locally

--   `./dev test` with the app running in another tab for end to end tests
+-   `./dev test web` to run the web tests, watching the results
+-   `./dev test api` to run the api tests, watching the results
+-   `./dev test browser` to run the cypress browser based tests, this opens the cypress runner and requires an endpoint  to test against.
+By default, runs on localhost (so you should be running the app locally if this is what you intend).
+To see options for flags cypress accepts see [docs](https://docs.cypress.io/guides/guides/command-line#Commands).

+-   `./dev test` (or `dev test check`) to run all the tests that CI runs, once.
+This will run the web, api, and browser tests
--   Run with flags `./dev test --unit`, `.dev test --online`, etc
+-   Run with flags `./dev test --unit`, `.dev test --online`, to filter down, but still run once.

 Clear dependencies

 -   `./dev clean`

-Run web app locally, but configure it to run against a deployed backend
+Run web app locally, but configured to run against a deployed backend

 -   `./dev hybrid`
 -   For local dev testing, you should push your local branch to deploy a review app and then `./dev hybrid` will connect to that running review app by default.